Valuation of Crypto Assets – All you need to know

 What are crypto assets?

 Crypto assets are digital assets that produce a medium of exchange for financial transactions using cryptography techniques.
 To safeguard financial transactions, manufacture new units, and validate asset transfers, the money is encrypted (secured) using cryptography.
-Crypto is considered a DeFi, or decentralized finance, as crypto does not rely on intermediaries such as banks in order to make transactions.
+It is considered a DeFi, or decentralized finance, as does not rely on intermediaries such as banks in order to make transactions.

 Why do crypto assets need a valuation?

-There are three key reasons why it’s important to perform a valuation for crypto assets: taxation, financial reporting, and investment considerations.
-Most often, crypto assets are used as compensation for any goods or services rendered.
 When making crypto transactions, it’s advised to have a valuation to find the value of the assets relative to goods or services exchanged.
-It’s also important to consider the supply and demand dynamics within the crypto economy.
+It’s also important to consider the supply and demand dynamics within the economy.

 Types of crypto assets that need a valuation